writeonlycode/sep-api/docs/index.md

 ---
 layout: home
+titleTemplate: "An Unofficial RESTful API for the SEP"

 hero:
   name: SEP API
   text: An Unofficial RESTful API for the SEP
-  tagline: A unofficial RESTful API for the Stanford Encyclopedia of Philosophy powered by Node.JS & Express.
+  tagline: An unofficial RESTful API for the Stanford Encyclopedia of Philosophy powered by Node.JS & Express.JS.
+  icon: 🧠
   actions:
     - theme: brand
       text: Get Started